-Charges dropped against environmental activists arrested over box of plastic pellets
+Charges refused against environmental activists arrested over box of plastic pellets

 First Assistant District Attorney Tracey Barbera said in court Friday that the decision was made after a review of the facts and applicable law.
 Barbera also warned Rolfes, 52, and McIntosh, 26, that any future entry onto the complainant's property would be considered unauthorized and unwelcome.

 The box in question was left on the doorstep of a house belonging to Greg Bowser, president of Louisiana Chemical Association.
-After the suspicious item was reported to police, a hazmat team was called to the scene.
+After the item was reported to police as suspicious, a hazmat team was called to the scene.
 The team discovered "trash and plastic," according to police reports.
 Video footage showed the women leaving the package on the porch and running back to their rental car.

 The legal definition of terrorizing is intentionally causing fear to the general public, causing evacuation of a building or other serious disruption to the general public.